-Cushing's disease (also called ACTH-producing pituitary tumor) is a pituitary tumor that secretes adrenocorticotrophin hormone (ACTH), which causes overproduction of cortisol by the adrenal glands.
+Cushing's disease, also called ACTH-producing pituitary tumor, is a pituitary tumor that secretes adrenocorticotrophin hormone (ACTH) and causes overproduction of cortisol by the adrenal glands.

 Excessive cortisol production causes: